Kudumbi: Current status

 K. R. Gowri Amma, a prominent figure in the communist movement in Kerala and former Minister, in her autobiography narrates the backwardness of Kudumbi Community as:

 In the socio-political and in educational fields, the Kudumbis are backward.
 Very few of them are educated and officers are scarce.
 Kudumbi women do not wear a blouse but wrap the sari, sarong wise about them.
 In 1936, an association of young Kudumbis was established in Cochin and later in Travancore.
 In 1951, the two associations merged into one.
 Yet they have not achieved their rightful place in society.
 They have demanded that they be counted as scheduled castes.
 In reality their lot is worse than that of the scheduled castes.

 V. K. Valath says that the main agricultural labourers in the islands around Kochi have been from the Pulaya and Kudumbi castes.
 He adds that, whilst many people of the Pulaya and Mukkuvar castes converted to Christianity during the Portuguese period, the Kudumbis retained their traditional religious beliefs.

 The community is officially classified as being within the Socially and Economically Backward Communities (SEBC).

 Kudumbi temples

-Holi, the festival of colours, is celebrated in many Devi temples by the Kudumbi.
+Holi, the festival of colours, is celebrated in many Devi temples by the KudumbiThe rituals of the Kudumbi community in Kerala are deeply rooted in their history as migrants from Goa and are most prominently displayed during the Kodungallur Bharani and Holi (Ukuli) festivals.
+Their traditions often blend ancestor worship, agrarian practices, and intense devotion to Goddess Bhadrakali.